 Build stronger capacity for early intervention

 The major energy retailers have demonstrated that using integrated community sector services providers is paying dividends in helping consumers in financial difficulty to manage their way out of trouble.
-The Energy Australia/Kidonan partnership is a case in point.
+The Energy Australia/Kildonan partnership is a case in point.
 In addition, Energy Consumers Australia’s research activities, including its Powershift project, are building an evidence base to identify more successful specific forms of early intervention.

 Improve the energy efficiency of rental properties and public housing

 People who rent both private and public housing have little or no control over the energy efficiency of their dwellings.
-As a result, these people often have much higher levels of energy consumption than people who own their own dwellings, and this can compound the financial challenges they may already be confronting.
+As a result, these people often have much higher levels of energy consumption than people who own their own dwellings, which compounds the financial challenges they may already be confronting.
 While some jurisdictions are working on this issue, much more needs to be done, and the Commonwealth government has a clear and important role to play.

 Develop mechanisms to enable people who want to donate to the community their surplus renewable energy

-We know from discussions with a wide range of stakeholders that a small proportion of consumers with solar panels on their houses would be willing to donate some of their power to deserving groups within the community.
-Energy Consumers Australia and is currently working with retailers and with Kildonan to make this happen.
+We know from discussions with a wide range of stakeholders that a proportion of consumers with solar panels on their houses would be willing to donate some of their power to deserving groups within the community.
+Energy Consumers Australia is currently working with retailers and with Kildonan to make this happen.